 I have bullet-pointed the biggest issues I have faced as an Afro-American woman in the museum field from academia to employment.
 In short, I have felt completely betrayed by the museum field and I am more comfortable operating independently at the moment.
-All of these points are relevant to the retail, law, libraries, and service roles I have held.
-One day I may expand on the topics, but I felt it was important to share these experiences as soon as possible due to the trending conversations of diversity in the arts.
-All of these indiscretions were carried out by white women in power or in lower level positions than myself.
-The only reason I mention this detail is to contrast what we know about women at work, glass ceilings, the #metoo movement and feminism.
+All of these points are relevant to the retail, law, library, and service roles I have held.
+One day, I may expand on the topics, but I felt it was important to share these experiences as soon as possible due to the trending conversations of diversity in the arts.
+Nearly all of these indiscretions were carried out by women in power and in lower level positions than myself.
+The reason I mention this detail is to contrast what we know about women at work, glass ceilings, the #metoo movement, and feminism.
 I had hoped never to be this forward on my business platform, but life and business converge in reality.

 These points will be further illustrated in the upcoming art series Place Mat-Spellbook.